 Yes, you can also lead with Thrawn and/or Krennic, but I think these 4 are your best options for this event.

 Assuming that you're using one of the leaders above, let's look at some popular and valuable pieces to make a squad worthy of the Daring Droid event:

-- Shoretrooper - Not likely that you have him at a sufficient level for the event, but he's Stormtrooper ++.
+- Shoretrooper: It's not likely that you have him at a sufficient level for the event, but he's Stormtrooper ++.
 Starting the battle with a taunt is super helpful, and the healing ability is a nice addition.
 I didn't have him in time for Daring Droid so he's not essential, but he definitely makes things easier.